+Do you have the wear and tear of bruxism?
 Teeth grinding, known clinically as bruxism, is the repeated clenching of the jaw, sometimes causing tooth damage that can ultimately require restorative work.
 If you already have restorations, you might wonder if your bruxism will damage your new beautiful smile.
-Today, our Lake Forest cosmetic dentist Dr. James Fondriest shares some helpful information about bruxism and ways to minimize it.
+Today, cosmetic dentist Dr. James Fondriest shares some helpful information about the wear and tear of bruxism and ways to minimize it.

 What is Bruxism?